THE GOTHAM CENTER FOR NEW YORK CITY HISTORY

 Before the Dutch arrived in New York in the 1600s, the first “native New Yorkers,” the Lenape tribe, ate oysters, leaving the evidence of the city’s first skyscrapers discarded on the banks in piles that archaeologists later called shell middens.1 The oldest, in Dobbs Ferry, dates to 6950 B.C.2 Pearl Street is named for a midden and a large one existed where Canal Street and the Bowery intersect.3 Though many middens were destroyed through the years, some still exist and others are being serendipitously found.
 In 1988, for example, one was uncovered during repair of the Metro North Railroad.4

 The Dutch in New Amsterdam continued the oystering tradition of the Lenape.
-Since oysters were so abundant, anyone could go to the water and collect their own.5 In fact, the Dutch called Ellis Island “Oyster Island” and Liberty Island “Great Oyster Island.”6 During the late eighteenth century, oysters were sold from street carts or by boats.7 Pickled oysters were sold to the West Indies.8 In 1763, the first of many oyster cellars was opened, an oyster restaurant in the basement of a building on Broad Street.9 Every kind of oyster concoction was created, from oyster stew to oyster pie.
+Since oysters were so abundant, anyone could go to the water and collect their own.5 In fact, the Dutch called Ellis Island “Oyster Island” and Liberty Island “Great Oyster Island.”6 During the late 18th century, oysters were sold from street carts or by boats.7 Pickled oysters were sold to the West Indies.8 In 1763, the first of many oyster cellars was opened, an oyster restaurant in the basement of a building on Broad Street.9 Every kind of oyster concoction was created, from oyster stew to oyster pie.

 The oyster, as ubiquitous as the New York City roach, was a cheap food.10 The highest numbers of oysters were around Staten Island—in the Lower Bay, especially Raritan Bay.11 However, unlike the roach, the oyster was not as hardy.
 Due to over-dredging, the oyster numbers dwindled as early as the 1820s.12 That’s when oyster farming allowed New Yorkers to continue their mollusk habit.
-Oysters were brought up from the Chesapeake Bay and then farmed, or “bedded,” as is the proper term.13 In the 1850s, oystering became one of the area’s biggest businesses with nearly a thousand men working on the oyster farms.14 Prior to 1855, anyone could go could out in the water and get oysters, but that year, New York State granted leases of the ocean bottom so farmers would have their own sections.15 Once again oysters thrived in the Hudson and surrounding waters, mostly around Staten Island, where some of the richest men between 1860 and 1890 were bedders.16 Once the Erie Canal was completed in 1825, the oyster trade boomed,17 bringing fresh oysters packed in salt in barrels upstate and west.18 New York City, at this time, was on its way to becoming the metropolis we know (and love) today.
+Oysters were brought up from the Chesapeake Bay and then farmed, or “bedded,” as is the proper term.13 In the 1850s, oystering became one of the area’s biggest businesses with nearly a thousand men working on the oyster farms.14 Prior to 1855, anyone could go out in the water and get oysters, but that year, New York State granted leases of the ocean bottom so farmers would have their own sections.15 Once again oysters thrived in the Hudson and surrounding waters, mostly around Staten Island, where some of the richest men between 1860 and 1890 were bedders.16 Once the Erie Canal was completed in 1825, the oyster trade boomed,17 bringing fresh oysters packed in salt in barrels upstate and west.18 New York City, at this time, was on its way to becoming the metropolis we know (and love) today.

 Oystering was a popular trade among the African American community.
 Free African Americans opened oyster bars on Canal Street, increasingly after New York ended slavery in 1827.19 Here, the rough and tumble crowd could get “all you can eat oysters” for six cents, a deal called the “Canal Street Plan.”20 In 1825, Thomas Downing, an African American born free in Virginia, opened an oyster bar for the wealthy.21 He moved to New York where he would take a skiff out and tong,22 using a long iron tool with a wooden handle to comb the sea bottom looking for oysters.23 From 1830 to 1860, Downing’s was the place to be, and in 1842 he even catered the Boz Ball which was given in honor of Charles Dickens, whose nickname was “Boz.”
 24

-The oyster was usually eaten raw, but also was cooked in a number of ways.
+The oyster was usually eaten raw, but was also cooked in a number of ways.
 At Downing’s, oysters were fried, stewed or steamed.25 There were various types of oysters that are now extinct, like one called Rockaways.26 The most-demanded type of oyster was the Bluepoint.27 The original Bluepoint was from the Great South Bay in Long Island, but after it became extinct—around the 1870s—farmers sold the Chesapeake oysters as “Bluepoints.”28 (A law passed in 1908 assured that only oysters that spent at least three months in Great South Bay could be called Bluepoints.29)

 In 1842, New York consumed an unbelievable $6 million worth of oysters.30 By 1860, the New York oyster business had sold more than 12 million oysters a year.31 The late 1800s saw families eating oysters twice a week.32 By 1880, New York produced 700 million oysters annually.33 New York was the oyster capital of the world.34 That’s a lot for a city that now has virtually no remnants of its oyster-obsessed past.